Sarerrdy/MamaPut/README.md

 # MamaPut Api

-This is a RESTful API created with Flask, Flask-RESTful, SQLAlchemy and sqlite and pytest It is meant to searve this [**React.js frontend App**](https://github.com/Sarerrdy/mamaputapp.git)
+This is a RESTful API created with Flask, Flask-RESTful, SQLAlchemy, sqlite, Marshmallow Schemas and tested with pytest.
+It is meant to searve this [**React.js frontend App**](https://github.com/Sarerrdy/mamaputapp.git)

 ## Features